-Notes to the Consolidated finacial statements for the year ended 31 March 2021
+Notes to the Consolidated finacial statements for the year ended 31 March 2021 useful lives whichever is lower.

 Depreciation / Amortisation:

 Depreciation is charged on written down value method as prescribed in Schedule II to the Companies Act, 2013 keeping a residual value of assets at 5% of the original cost, except in case of computers and data processing units where residual value is estimated at 1% of the original cost.
 Depreciation is calculated pro-rata from the date of addition/ or upto the date of disposal, as the case may be.